ethanwater/ethanwater.github.io/markdown/love.md

 I’ll probably turn this into a graph or something.

-**the lesson::**
+Anyways, here's what I've learned.

 1. I don’t like being alone in terms of love since I question my own ability to be a romantic partner.
-I am insecure so I have always accepted love easily.
+I am terrible at romance so I have always accepted love easily.
 2. I let things get too big to handle.
 I have always been a pussy when it comes to breaking up.
 It can be that I feel bad for breaking their heart or for losing something that was “mine”.
 3. I grow too dependent.
-I can find myself, cuddling in their bed everyday for months.
-This is no good, I have to live for me too.
+I used to find myself, cuddling in their bed everyday for months.
+I fucking rotted.

+Love is weird.
+I'd rather make cool shit anyways.